api3dao/oev-orbit-bot-example/README.md

-# oev-orbit-bot-example
+# OEV Orbit Bot Example

-This repository contains an example OEV Seeker bot implementation targeting [Orbit Lending](https://orbitlending.io/).
+This repository contains an example OEV Searcher bot implementation targeting [Orbit Lending](https://orbitlending.io/).
 To understand how OEV works, visit [the OEV documentation](https://replace-me.com/todo).

 Before running this application, be sure to read and understand the code.